AI-Powered Forms for Medicine, Taxes, & More

 • I would have explored an onboarding flow to guide users on what the app is about and its main features.

-• I would have further explored motion design and animation for the audio waves to increase accessibility.
+• Explored motion design and animation for the audio waves to increase accessibility.

 What I learned:

-• Attending weekly stand-ups and reviews helped us identify roadblocks, expectations, and new learnings from each other.
+• Attending weekly stand-ups and reviews helped us identify roadblocks, expectations, and new learnings.

-• Being able to bounce off ideas with one another during brainstorming sessions helped spur creative solutions.
+• Bouncing off ideas with one another during brainstorming sessions helped spur creative solutions.

 other work